stan-dev/docs/src/functions-reference/README.md

 2. Install on OS and ensure on PATH: pandoc, pandoc-citeproc, pdflatex

+3. To build single manual, such as cmdstan-guide, functions-reference, reference-manual, or stan-users-guide, using Rscript
-3. In a shell, change directories to this directory, <stan>/src/docs/functions
+    a.
+In shell change directory to `docs/src/<MANUAL>`

-4. In the shell, execute ./_build.sh
+    b.
+In shell, execute

-5. The root of the final HTML will be in _book/index.html and the final pdf document will be in \_book/\_main.pdf.
+       ```
+       # build html
+       > Rscript -e "bookdown::render_book('index.Rmd', output_format='bookdown::gitbook')"
+       # build pdf
+       > Rscript -e "bookdown::render_book('index.Rmd', output_format='bookdown::pdf_book')"
+       ```
+       The output will be written to subdirectory `_build`.

+4. For other build options see `docs/README.md`